Posted on Tuesday 14th June 2022

-As the sun continues to shine, people enjoying the outdoors are urged not to cool off by swimming unsupervised in open water.
+With the promise of Mediterranean temperatures later this week, people are being urged not to cool off by swimming unsupervised in open water.

 Even the strongest swimmers can find themselves at risk from the sudden change between air and water temperature and hidden hazards beneath the surface.